mre/endler.dev/content/2022/rust-allocs/index.md

 As seen above, there are data structures that implicitly allocate memory on the heap.

-More complex data structures use lower-level data structures under the hood and add more guarantees on top of them.
+More complex data structures use less complex data structures under the hood and add more guarantees on top of them.

 Take a `String` for example.
 It's a wrapper around a `Vec<u8>` that adds the guarantee that it always holds a valid UTF-8 string.

-Internally a `String` is a wrapper around a `Vec<u8>` that provides a bunch of methods to manipulate strings.

 ```rust
 struct String {